 We are going to create a test module named

 In Views I we created a new view.
 We have to test this!
-This time, though, we are going to test it with a browser, too.
+This time, though, we are also going to test it with a browser.

 First, we add a simple test for the custom template in our Functional Test layer

 We can write an integration test.
-We should test the good case, and edge cases.
-The simplest test we can write is a test where no talks exist.
+We should test the good case and the edge cases.
+The simplest test we can write is a test in which no talks exist.

 Then we can create content.
 Looking through the code, we do not want the talks list to render results for documents.
-So add a a document.
+So add a document.
 Also, the code does not want to render results for a document out of the current context.
-So create a folder and use this as a context.
+So create a folder and use it as the context.
 Then add a talk outside of this folder.
 The method iterates over audiences, make sure that you have at least one talk that has multiple audiences and check for that.
-Some advanced thing.
-Should you ever use an improved search system like collective.solr, results might get batched automatically.
+If you were to use an improved search system like collective.solr, results might get batched automatically.
 Check that if you have 101 talks, that you also get back 101 talks.
 Think about what you want to check in your results.
-Do you want to make a one to one comparison?
+Do you want to make a one-to-one comparison?
 How would you handle UUIDs?